GaloisInc/crucible/crux-mir/example/README.md

 There is also `crucible_assert_unreachable!` which can be used instead of `unreachable!` macro.

-## Crux-mir in CI and changing solvers
+## Example 7: Crux-mir in CI and changing solvers

 A fork of the curve25519-dalek library with symbolic tests for the `Scalar52` type is available [here](https://github.com/GaloisInc/curve25519-dalek).
 This is the code that appears in the [`crux-mir` demo video](https://www.youtube.com/watch?v=dCNQFHjgotU).
 We added a [`prove` CI job](https://github.com/GaloisInc/curve25519-dalek/blob/master/.github/workflows/ci.yml#L59) that shows how to use `crux-mir` in Github CI.
 Similar approach will work in Gitlab CI.